LucCote/IoT_Traffic/README.md

 ## Usage Instructions

-Execute the following command from the `iot-inspector` directory to start capturing packets and displaying traffic information in a web interface.
+Execute the following command from the `iot-inspector` directory to start capturing packets and uploading the resultant pcap files to a remote directory.
 The `tmux` command opens a new tmux window and allows the packet capture to continue running after you close the ssh session.

 ```
 $ tmux